 applied to human suffering.

 4. Four Noble Truths and the Noble Eightfold Path.

 5. Wisdom: The teaching that wisdom should be developed

 with compassion using the middle path.

-6. Nirvana (Moksha in Hinduism) is the state of cessation of being
+6. Nirvana (Moksha in Hinduism): the state of cessation of being

 and profound peace of mind after the final death,

 that is the breaking of the cycle of Samsara.

 The word literally means "blown out" (as in a candle).